zarr-developers/zarr-python/README.rst

 Status
 ------

+Experimental, proof-of-concept.
+This is alpha-quality software.
+Things may break, change or disappear without warning.

-Experimental, alpha.
-Bug reports welcome.
+Bug reports and suggestions welcome.

 Design goals
 ------------